-Nowadays, zero-days are among the most popular topics in the infosec community.
+Nowadays, zero-day vulnerability exploits are among the most popular topics in the infosec community.
 Zero-days are unknown vulnerabilities that attackers can exploit to access systems or data.
 These vulnerabilities are usually found in software or hardware and can be used to bypass security controls.

 The term “zero-day” comes from the fact that there is zero time between discovering the vulnerability and the first attack.
 Once a zero-day is made public, it is only a matter of time before someone creates an exploit for it.